 We cover hours, what to see there, and directions to Little Island.

 This 2.4-acre park is unlike any park you have seen before.

-It is on top of 132 concrete piles rising from the Hudson River.
+Located on Manhattan's west side, Little Island rests on top of 132 concrete piles rising from the Hudson River.
 The piles can best be described as ‘tulip pots'.

 Some of the 'tulip pots' are as high as 62 feet above the Hudson River, offering dazzling views of New York and New Jersey.

 The landscape is diverse, with green lawns, small slopes, and winding walkways.

 The park features hundreds of different species of plants and flowers.